-All 6 tours depart from Cape Town Helicopters at the V&A Waterfront and are rated 5/5 across 28 reviews.
-Every option is open to all fitness levels, so the only real decision is coverage versus budget.
-Entry point sits at 122 € for a city-focused flight lasting 50 min to 1h.
-Mid-range tours (161 € to 252 €) extend the route along the Atlantic Coast, over Robben Island or to the Two Oceans meeting point at Cape Point.
-The premium pick at 460 € covers the full Cape Peninsula in 1.5h, doubling the airtime of the cheapest option.
+Selection now includes 22 tours departing from the V&A Waterfront with prices ranging from 122 € to 588 €.
+Operators like Cape Town Helicopters, Sport Helicopters and NAC Helicopters Cape Town offer varying durations from 12 min sprints to 1.5h expeditions.
+Every option is open to all fitness levels, so the decision rests on coverage versus budget.
+Entry point sits at 122 € for a 50 min city-focused flight.
+Mid-range tours (161 € to 252 €) extend the route along the Atlantic Coast, over Robben Island or to the Two Oceans meeting point.
+The premium pick at 460 € covers the full Cape Peninsula in 1.5h, providing the most comprehensive aerial view of South Africa's southwestern tip.
 Budget-first?
 Start at 122 €.
 Want to see where the Atlantic meets the Indian Ocean?
 Lock in the 252 € Two Oceans tour.
 Going all-in on Cape Town from above?
 The 1.5h Peninsula flight is the only one that does it all.

 City Hopper Scenic Helicopter Tour of Cape Town